terraformbot/test/.github/ISSUE_TEMPLATE/Bug_Report.md

 ---
 name: 🐛 Bug report
-about: Let us know about an unexpected error, a crash, or an incorrect behavior.
+about: Let us know about an unexpected error, a crash, or an incorrect behavior in the SDK.
 labels: bug
 ---